Dr Gregorio Bettiza

 I am Senior Lecturer in International Relations (IR).
 My research interests are in IR theory and in the role of ideas, norms and identities in international relations.
 I focus in particular on the complex interactions between liberal and non-liberal ideas, actors and practices in world politics.

-This interest manifests itself in two parallel research agendas.
-The first concentrates on the role of religion and civilizational identities in world politics, with particular attention to American foreign policy, transatlantic relations, and West-Islam relations.
-Here I recently completed a book manuscript titled Finding Faith in Foreign Policy: Religion and American Diplomacy in a Postsecular World (Oxford University Press, 2019), which explores how US foreign policymakers have increasingly sought to understand and manage global religious dynamics since the end of the Cold War.
-The book received a Special Mention of Excellence from the European Academy of Religion's 2019 Alberigo Awards.
-A second emerging research agenda focuses on the challenges to the liberal international order posed by authoritarian rising powers and populists.
+This interest manifests in two parallel research agendas.
+The first concentrates on the role of religion in world politics.
+I am currently working on a new book project exploring the entanglements between religions, states, and power.
+My first book Finding Faith in Foreign Policy: Religion and American Diplomacy in a Postsecular World (Oxford University Press: 2019), explored how US foreign policymakers have increasingly sought to understand and manage global religious dynamics since the end of the Cold War.
+The book has received two honorable mentions, from the International Studies Association (2020) and from the European Academy of Religion (2019).

 For more information about my on-going research and complete biography please see my website at: www.gregoriobettiza.com

 Term 2 (Winter/Spring): Wednesdays 15:30-16:30 and Fridays 15:30-16:30

 - Norms and identities in IR, with a particular interest in non-liberal norms and identities